lupyuen/lupyuen.github.io/src/wisgate.md

 # WisGate D4H Hardware

-WisGate D4H is essentially a Raspberry Pi 4 + LoRa Network Concentrator in a sturdy IP30 box.
+WisGate D4H is essentially a __Raspberry Pi 4 + LoRa Network Concentrator (Semtech SX1302)__ in a sturdy IP30 box.

-It exposes the same ports and connectors as a Raspberry Pi 4: Ethernet port, USB 2 and 3 ports, USB-C power, microSD Card.
+It exposes the same ports and connectors as a Raspberry Pi 4: __Ethernet port, USB 2 and 3 ports, USB-C power, microSD Card.__

-But the HDMI and GPIO ports are no longer accessible.
+But the __HDMI and GPIO ports__ are no longer accessible.
 (We control the box over HTTP and SSH)

 ![RAKwireless RAK7248 WisGate Developer D4H LoRaWAN Gateway](https://lupyuen.github.io/images/wisgate-hw.jpg)